chuanyangjin/fast-DiT/README.md

 ### Improved Training Performance
 In comparison to the original implementation, we implement a selection of training speed acceleration and memory saving features including gradient checkpointing, mixed precision training, and pre-extracted VAE features, resulting in a 95% speed increase and 60% memory reduction on DiT-XL/2.
-Some data points using a global batch size of 128 with a A100:
+Some data points using a global batch size of 128 with an A100:

 | gradient checkpointing | mixed precision training | feature pre-extraction | training speed | memory       |
 |:----------------------:|:------------------------:|:----------------------:|:--------------:|:------------:|